pyfsi/coconut/examples/examples.md

 ## Debug files

-The folder `test_examples` also contains a folder `debug_files` containing scripts for debug purposes.
+The folder `examples` also contains a folder `debug_files` containing scripts for debug purposes.
 These files might need some adjustements to work.
 In order to use them, the debug boolean `self.debug` has to be `True` in the code of the corresponding solver wrappers.